sulir/runtimesearch/README.md

 # RuntimeSearch

 RuntimeSearch is a debugger extension which searches the given text in the values of all string expressions in a running program.
+For a demonstration, see the [website](https://sulir.github.io/runtimesearch/).

 ## Building